How does the scheme work?

 - Fill out an inquiry form briefly setting out the details of your claim

-- IPSO assess your claim to make sure it is in remit, meaning suitable for the arbitration scheme
+- IPSO assess your claim to make sure it falls within the remit of the scheme

-- If it is, IPSO will send you a claim form to set out your claim in more detail
+- If it is, IPSO will send you a claim form for you to set out your claim in more detail

 - After IPSO receives the completed claim form and supporting evidence, we refer the claim to the publication